-To improve attendance for disadvantaged pupils and see a reduction in PA % for pupil premium children This year we would like to see a rise in pupil premium attendance in order to be more in line with our whole school target.
+To improve attendance for disadvantaged pupils and see a reduction in PA % for pupil premium children

+This year we would like to see a rise in pupil premium attendance in order to be more in line with our whole school target.
 We would also like to see the % of PA children significantly reduced.
-Monthly attendance reports - Awareness among children and families of what our aims are for attendance (96%) and a shared vision and responsibility for achieving this Promotion of this aim throughout the school - attendance awards, attendance figures on school reports and mention at parents evening.
+Monthly attendance reports - Awareness among children and families of what our aims are for attendance (96%) and a shared vision and responsibility for achieving this. - Promotion of this aim throughout the school - attendance awards, attendance figures on school reports and mention at parents evening.

 To encourage positive relations between PP pupils and their parents.

-To have workshops where parents come into school and work with their child to increase the bond between them.
+- To have workshops where parents come into school and work with their child to increase the bond between them. - English language workshops for parents taking place inside and outside of school. - Office staff who is dual language to communicate with parents. - Flyers/information sent out dual language.

 Develop writing skills through highly structured approaches and interventions.
 Children to be able to write for a variety of purposes across the curriculum.
-Strive for end of Key Stage outcomes to show disadvantaged pupils performing as well as non-disadvantaged pupils and reflect our ambition to reduce the attainment gap between disadvantaged pupils and their peers.